Where does the power come from?

 18 Wapello Solar, Wapello (Solar)

-CIPCO invests in the development of renewable energy projects in several ways.
-We operate six small-scale solar arrays near communities we serve and retain the renewable energy credits associated with each.
+- CIPCO invests in the development of renewable energy projects in several ways.
+We operate six small-scale solar arrays near communities we serve and retain the renewable energy certificates associated with each.
 We also contract with energy producers for the electricity output from wind, hydro, and methane gas from a landfill (converted into electricity).
 CIPCO cannot claim these resources as renewable within our supply portfolio as we have either sold to third parties or do not receive the renewable attributes associated with the electricity produced from these renewable power sources.
 By selling these attributes (RECs), we not only support other organizations in meeting their renewable energy goals, we also generate revenue to help us lower our wholesale power rate to our 12 Member-owner distribution cooperatives and 15 municipalities.